Preparing for College as an Adult

 The Transition to College

 Whether you finished high school 5 years ago or 25 years ago, one fact remains: college is very different from high school.
 You may be wondering what to expect.
-Our brochure, Your Transition to College provides tips for success in college and outlines the differences between college and high school.
+Our flyer, Your Transition to College provides tips for success in college and outlines the differences between college and high school.

 Previous tab: "Choosing a College"